Islamophobia in the United States: In the media

-Other researchers like Brigitte Nacos and Oscar Torres- Reyna coded media dispositions on Islam and Muslims before and after 9/11.
+Other researchers like Brigitte Nacos and Oscar Torres-Reyna coded media dispositions on Islam and Muslims before and after 9/11.
 Their studies concluded that before 9/11, about 25 percent of the pertinent articles taken from four different newspapers connoted positive sentiment towards Muslims.
 Likewise, approximately 40 percent of the articles taken from the same newspapers expressed empathetic attitudes towards Muslims and Arabs alike.
 These same researchers argue that 9/11 terrorist attacks changed the way news media outlets (print or television) reported on Muslim Americans and Arabs.
 They cite that because news media outlets selected Muslims and Arabs for interviews and discussions instead of their traditional authoritative sources, these minority groups became more visible to the American public.
 This increased visibility, in conjunction with news items reporting public figures advocacy for increased understanding between Muslims and non-Muslims, echoed the heterogeneous nature of the religion.
 Additionally, these pleas and visibility helped dispel the idea that Islam was a violent and hateful religion, temporarily debunking the myth that terrorism is intertwined with the Islamic faith.

 In totality, several opinion surveys reflected the impact of the shift in media coverage towards Muslim Americans and Arabs.
-The surveys showed that the American public viewed American Muslims more favorably than they did prior to the 9/11 attacks.
+The surveys showed that the American public viewed American Muslims more favourably than they did prior to the 9/11 attacks.

 As time passed the immediate months post-9/11, the news media outlets reflected a notable shift away from positive, supportive, and empathetic sentiments towards Muslim Americans and Arabs.
 The next six months and the years after the attacks showed that, in addition to Westernized media, American media outlets became increasingly critical of Muslim Americans.
 Some attribute this notable shift to the silencing of voices that once advocated for Muslim Americans as peaceful individuals.